axibase/atsd-use-cases/tutorials/historize/README.md

 Execute a sample query to verify permissions.

-Add `LIMIT n` clause to the test query to restrict the number of returned rows, just in case.
+Add [`LIMIT`](https://axibase.com/docs/atsd/sql/#limiting) clause to the test query to restrict the number of returned rows, just in case.

 ```sql
 SELECT * FROM stat_orders_hourly_total LIMIT 5